gabafo1/printf/README.md

 - Oloruntoba Ayodeji

 ## Instructions

+0. You can print that wherever you want to.
+I'm here and I'm a Spur for life
+   - Write a function that produces output according to a format.

 1. Education is when you read the fine print.
 Experience is what you get if you don't.
    - Handle the following conversion specifiers: `%d`, `%i`, `%u`, `%o`, `%x`, `%X`.